jingyany/AirbnbVizTool/Design Specification and Project Plan(hw7).md

 ## Part 2: Interactions
 You should have a subsection here for each use case in your functional specification (homework 6).
 In each subsection, you will describe how the components interact to accomplish the use case.

+- Mapping all listings in Seattle area with selected features
+- Mapping all neighborhoods in Seattle area showing average listing price of each neighborhood
+- Scatter plot of predicted price according to the room type.
+- Scatter plot of predicted price according to the neighborhood.
+- Scatter plot of predicted price according to the housing amenities.
+- Scatter plot of predicted price according to the room type.